Spine-Biomechanics-Group-Alkalay-Lab/slicer-spine-mesh/README.md

 1. Clone the repository: `git clone https://github.com/yourusername/SpineMeshGenerator.git`
 2. Open 3D Slicer
 3. Go to `Edit → Application Settings → Modules`
 4. Add the path to the cloned repository to "Additional module paths"
 5. Restart 3D Slicer
+6. If it is not working, user should try using the child directory with the same name 'SpineMeshGenerator' as the path.

 ## Accessing the Module